jflores82/class_csv_header/README.md

 Returns the CSV file, but only the lines where column **filterfield** matches **filter** Column numbers starts at zero.
 So, 0 = first column, 1 = second column and so on.
+Acceps an offset number, to skip the first lines, most used with headers.

 #### Arguments:
 **filterfield**: required, int, num of column to be read

 **filter**: required, string, what to match

+_offset_: optional, int, number of lines to offset.

 _separator_: optional, string, Default ;